giovanniboscu/continuous-section-field/docs/sections/sectionfullanalysis.md

 - is **not** a general Saint-Venant torsion solver for multiply-connected shapes (holes): it may be accurate only in special cases.
 ---

-## 5) Under-the-hood geometry formulas (for `J_p`)
+## Under-the-hood geometry formulas

-The helper logic computes polygon area/centroid/inertias from standard signed shoelace integrals.
+The internal logic computes polygon area/centroid/inertias from standard signed shoelace integrals.

 ### 5.1 Signed area (shoelace)
 For vertices $(x_i, y_i)$, define: